davidrhoden/davidrhoden-basic-netlify/pages/order-form.md

   These prints are on 140lb.
 Strathmore Mixed Media sheets measuring 11" x 14" (the image is about 7" x 10", so you can trim the sheet if you want to).

   They are signed but not numbered.
 Edition of 27.
-Hand printed by me and Melanie Koch.
+Hand printed (silkscreened) by me and Melanie Koch.

   To order, please Venmo $25 ($20 plus $5 P&H) to @davidrhoden, and please fill out the form below so I have your mailing information.